-- May 31, 2006. - The trust will be entitled to receive all collections and proceeds on the trust student loans after their related cut off date.
+- August 31, 2006. - The trust will be entitled to receive all collections and proceeds on the trust student loans after their related cut off date. - All statistical information relating to the trust student loans is presented as of the cut off date.